Free Fallin': Development and meaning

 Petty explained in an interview with Billboard magazine that he and Jeff Lynne were sitting around trying to come up with a song, and Lynne got him to say "free falling".
 The next day they recorded the song.
 Petty did not write the song about a specific person, but instead about what he saw during his frequent drives along Ventura Boulevard.
+Lynne said "Probably the second song we wrote [for Full Moon Fever] was 'Free Fallin'.'
+I got the chords to it and we both fleshed out the chorus.
+It was like 'Evil Woman' in that we got a repetitive chord sequence and then the melody turns into a chorus.
+Everyone who heard it knew it was a hit, and the next song we did was 'I Won’t Back Down.'"

 Reception

 "Free Fallin'" is widely regarded as one of Petty's best songs.
-Billboard and Rolling Stone both ranked the song number four on their lists of the greatest Tom Petty songs, while WatchMojo considers it to be Tom Petty's best song.
+Billboard and Rolling Stone both ranked the song number four on their lists of the greatest Tom Petty songs.